 As a result, the State Bar of Texas has collected the following resources for the public.

 Stop TX Eviction

-Texans struggling to pay rent and facing possible eviction can turn to a new website — stoptxeviction.org — to find a step-by-step tool kit designed to help them understand the eviction process and their rights.
+Texans struggling to pay rent and facing possible eviction can turn to stoptxeviction.org for a a step-by-step tool kit designed to help renters understand the eviction process and their rights.

 Stop TX Eviction is available in English and Spanish.
 There, renters can:

 Get legal information about the eviction process and your rights,

 Obtain important documents to give a landlord or judge, and